-- 1) Quantify causes of deer mortality and survival rates, and the proportion of the deer population killed by wolves annually. - 2) Determine what habitats deer prefer and avoid during winter, summer, and fall in relation to forest regimes and landscape availability. - 3) Evaluate how deer survival and habitat use changes throughout the annual cycle, which will provide an assessment on how wolves, winter severity, and habitat cumulatively affect deer mortality and survival across space and time.
-4) Use outreach tools to share and inform the public on deer ecology and factors that influence deer populations.
+1) Quantify causes of deer mortality and survival rates, and the proportion of the deer population killed by wolves annually.

+2) Determine what habitats deer prefer and avoid during winter, summer, and fall in relation to forest regimes and landscape availability.

+3) Evaluate how deer survival and habitat use changes throughout the annual cycle, which will provide an assessment on how wolves, winter severity, and habitat cumulatively affect deer mortality and survival across space and time.4) Present results at annual Minnesota meeting of the Wildlife Society.
+Share results via established social media platforms.